-Manchevski’s work has screened at more than three hundred festivals, and has been distributed in more than 50 countries (theatrically, TV, cable and video).
+Manchevski’s work has screened at more than three hundred festivals, and has been distributed in more than 50 countries (theatrically, TV, cable, streaming and video).

 He holds an honorary doctorate from VGIK in Moscow, Russia.
 He is a member of the Directors Guild of America, European Film Academy and the PEN Club.